sourcekris/goRsaTool/README.md

 * Qi Cheng factorization from "A New Class of Unsafe Primes"
 * hastads broadcast attack
 * solve for plaintext with CRT components provided (Dp, Dq, p, q, c)
+* ecm (Lenstra elliptic curve method) - Not as good as other implementations at the moment though.

 ## Installation
  * Requires go 1.9 +